enjoy-digital/litex/doc/dataflow.rst

 * The name of the endpoint from which it is to be received, or to which it is to be transmitted.
 This value is not modified by the transaction.
 * A dictionary of values corresponding to the fields of the token.
 Fields that are lower-level records are represented by another dictionary.
 This item should be set to ``None`` (default) when receiving from a sink.

+See :ref:`dfsimexample` for an example demonstrating the use of these actors.

 Arithmetic and logic actors
 ===========================